HR-Fahim/Capstone-Project-Utilizing-Machine-Learning-Models-in-Astrophysics/README.md

-# Capstone Project on Astrophysics Utilizing ML Models
+# Capstone Project on Astrophysics Using ML Models

-This repository, connected via Kaggle notebooks.
+This repository is connected via Kaggle notebooks.
 Updates will reflect Kaggle's version upgrades.

-<sub> ****P.S.*** The project was completed under CSE499-A and CSE499-B (Senior Design Project) course offered by North South University.*<sub/>
+<sub> ****P.S.*** The project was completed under CSE499-A and CSE499-B (Senior Design Project) courses offered by North South University.*<sub/>